Ski Resort in Dachstein-Tauern, Austrian Alps - 170km of Piste (750m to 1,900m)

 |300km||Cross Country Pistes|

-The Austrian ski resort of Schladming is part of the Dachstein-Tauern ski area with access to 41 individual pistes.
+The Austrian Ski Resort of Schladming is part of the Dachstein-Tauern ski area with access to 197km of downhill skiing, with 41 individual pistes, served by 45 ski lifts.
 In addition to the skiing in Schladming itself (170km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Dachstein-Tauern ski resort of Ramsau am Dachstein.
 Schladming is directly linked by Ski Lift to the ski areas of Ramsau am Dachstein.

 There are six Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Schladming are perfectly feasible.
 Salzburg Airport is just one hours drive away, in good driving conditions, so you can be on the piste quickly.